“No one who cooks, cooks alone. Even at her most solitary,

 ~Laurie Colwin, Novelist

-The notion of cooking alone is unthinkable to Ignacio and Brigette “BeBe” Lopez, proprietors of Papa Nacho’s.
+The notion of cooking alone is unthinkable to Ignacio and Brigette “BeBe” Lopez, founders of Papa Nacho’s.
 Since they launched their popular Mexican restaurant in 1995, the restaurant has embodied the aphorism “the family that cooks together, stays together.”
 Papa Nacho’s is and always has been a family affair, with daughters Gloria and Marcial practically having grown up in the kitchen.
-Now as their still spry and youthful parents are in their 60s and beginning to contemplate retirement, Gloria and Marcial are poised to someday assume the helm.
-As Gloria puts it, “it wouldn’t be a family restaurant if it wasn’t about family.”
+Today Marcial and her husband Richard Jimenez have assumed the helm and Gloria is living in California.
+Gloria once reminded me, “it wouldn’t be a family restaurant if it wasn’t about family.”

 More than most restaurants in Albuquerque which promote themselves as being “family owned and operated,” Papa Nacho’s lives it.
-Some of Gloria’s most cherished times are when she and her dad come in at four in the morning to begin the extensive preparatory work it takes to serve their patrons.
+Some of Gloria’s most cherished times were when she and her dad come in at four in the morning to begin the extensive preparatory work it takes to serve their patrons.
 At Papa Nachos, there are no short-cuts.
 Vegetables are hand-cut and all sauces are meticulously prepared.
 Pinto beans are simmered slowly for six hours.
 It’s time-consuming and it’s arduous, but it’s also a labor of love.
 You can taste it in the cooking.

 Serving wonderful food and having friendly service isn’t always enough, however.
 Restaurateurs will tell you that the three critical elements to success are location, location and location.
 The dining public must be able to see you and be willing to get off the well-beaten path to where you are.
 Papa Nachos is situated in a timeworn strip mall on Louisiana between Paseo Del Norte and San Antonio.
 It is not clustered among other restaurants or near any other popular draw to the area, yet it has become a destination restaurant–one its guests specifically have in mind when they turn onto Louisiana.
 That speaks volumes about how wonderful the food and service are.
 It may also prove that great food trumps a not-so-good location.